gawill1234/interview_codes/README.md

 sqrt() is called, but only to compare its result with the programatic result.
 The multiply the results to see how close we get to the original number.
+Once I made the results double instead of float, my results are the same as the sqrt() function.
 ```

 More coming